Sevā

-Sevā (also known as Sewā, Sanskrit: सेवा) is the concept of performing selfless service without any expectations of reward.
-It holds significance in both Hinduism and Sikhism, taking the form of Bhandara and Langar, respectively.
-Sevā is a Sanskrit term meaning "selfless and meaningful service."
-Such acts are carried out to benefit other human beings or society.
-However, a modern interpretation of the term describes it as a service that reflects "dedication to others".
-In Christianity, the Bible verses from Matthew and James underline that serving others is a way of life.
-Sevā can take various forms and is performed with the intention of bringing faith into the public realm.
-For those participating in it, Sevā is an essential component of spiritual development, serving to wear down the egotism and selfishness associated with modernity.
+Sevā (also known as Sewā, सेवा) is the concept of performing selfless service without any expectation of reward.
+It exists in Hinduism, Jainism and Sikhism, taking also the form of Bhandara in Hinduism and Langar in Sikhism.
+In Jainism, service is regarded as an internal discipline that cultivates humility, detachment, and moral refinement rather than personal merit or reward.
+Sevā is a Sanskrit term meaning "selfless and meaningful service".
+Such acts are carried out to benefit other human beings or society; however, a modern interpretation of the term describes it as a service that reflects "dedication to others".
+Because of India's many faiths having cultural overlap, the concept of seva also manifests in South Asian Islam and Christianity, and aligns with the concept of mitzvah in Judaism.